CloudTechDevOps/Kubernetes-0730/Day-6-monitoring/README.md

 ---

-# Step 7: Expose Prometheus using LoadBalancer
+# Step 7: Expose Prometheus using LoadBalancer or NodePort

 Edit Prometheus service: